 Address: The main entrance is on Amalias Avenue but you also enter the garden from Vasilissis Sophias Avenue, Herodou Attikou street, and the Zappeion park area.

-The panoramic view from the top of the pine-covered Lycabettus Hill is well worth the beautiful hike up through colorful trees and flowers.
+The panoramic view from the top of the pine-covered Lycabettus Hill is well worth the beautiful hike up through colourful trees and flowers.
 Not suitable for strollers or young children.
 Instead, you can take your small children up to the slopes by riding the funicular, a 200 meters cable car ride inside a tunnel through the mountain.
 What I usually do is we take the cable car on the way up and after a nice break we walk back down the stairs.
 A beautiful hike in the middle of the city with an amazing top-down view of the Acropolis and Athens.
 My kids love exploring the winding footpaths among the pine trees, bushes, and even cacti.
 There are a few scattered benches and picnic tables for a break.

+In a list for parks in Athens with kids, the Filopappou Hill cannot be missed.
 Facing the south side of the Acropolis, the Filoppapou hill is a not exactly a park but a green spot covered in tall trees and plants.
 This is not an actual forest but a great place where green and culture comes together and a busy place on May first.
 You can see the remains of Greece but enjoy nature too.
 There is a stone paved walkway climbing to the top.
 The paths on the hill are steep and not suitable for bikes.
 But they continue also on the flat pedestrian area between the hill.

-Syngrou Park in Maroussi
+Best parks in Athens for kids: Syngrou Park in Maroussi

 Syngrou Estate is best described as an area of unspoiled countryside where you will forget that you are near the center of the capital city.
 What I love about the very well kept park of Syngrou Estate is the variety of trees and shrubs, the pathways for bicycles and open areas.
 We can hide in pine tree forests, throw stones in the pond or follow the little streams inside the forest.
 We can climb in trees, admire the wine yards (500 different varieties of vines!), olive and peach trees and often we meet turtles during our walks.
 We always feel like adventurers when we are here.
 There are even volleyball, basketball and football fields in the park.
 And it is very nice for mountain biking too.
 At the beginning of the park, you will find beehives and there is also the Institute of Agricultural Sciences.
 My children love watching the collection of cactuses there.
 There are expanses of grass for picnics and ball games.
 It is easy to park at Syngrou Estate although it can get very busy during the weekends.